claudiu-cristea/monorepo/README.md

   * Create a vendor-space API token with proper permissions.
   * In the _monorepo_ settings, add a repository secret named `INPUT_GITHUB_TOKEN` with the token generated above as value.

+## Known issues

+* Synchronizing a branch or tag deletion doesn't work.

+## Feature requests

+* It might be useful to be able to limit the sync to a configurable list of branches (and tags?)